 Inside: The transition to high school can be daunting.
+How do you prepare your child?
 Here are some practical ways to help make the process smooth and painless.

 The end of the school year is exciting for most of us.
 Holidays to look forward to, long sleep-ins and time with our friends and family.
 But not for everyone.